The Ed and Gwen Cole Simulation Laboratory

 Ed and Gwen Cole moved to Nacogdoches in 1978 from New Orleans, Louisiana.
 They fell in love with the area and became avid supporters of education and the local community.
 SFA students benefit from multiple scholarships and learning centers provided by the Coles, including the nursing program’s state-of-the-art simulation lab.

 Not all of our donors are able to make gifts on the same scale as the Coles, but gifts of any size can benefit our nursing students.
-Click here for more information on how you can help.
+Explore opportunities to help.